 - The high bandwidth applications typically use networks called LTE Advanced (LTE-A) or LTE Advanced Pro.

 4G comes in different flavors for connected objects.
 Here are some examples of IoT devices and their typical bandwidth needs.
 The right 4G LTE module can then be selected according to the need.

 LTE back-ward compatibility

 This encompasses formerly deployed network technology, including GSM, cdmaOne, W-CDMA (UMTS), and CDMA2000.

 Wi-Fi was created in 2000 by the Wi-Fi Alliance.
-It is a set of wireless local area network (LAN) protocols for short-distance connectivity.
+It is a set of wireless local (limited range) area network (LAN) protocols for short-distance connectivity.